 In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the $\bigcirc$ and $\bigcirc$ buttons, as necessary, to view the additional information.
+Use the rightarrow and rightarrow buttons, as necessary, to view the additional information.

-■ The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "No Enhanced DTC's are presently stored in the tool's memory" is displayed.
-Press the LD/M button to return to the Ford/Mazda Enhanced menu.
+The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
+If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
+Press the LD/M multiplation button to return to the Ford/Mazda Enhanced menu.

-If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time.

-- Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK button again. - 5.
-When the last retrieved DTC has been displayed and the DTC/FFbutton is pressed, the Scan Tool returns to the first DTC.
-Press the LD/Mbutton to return to the Ford/Mazda Enhanced menu. - To view additional enhanced DTCs, repeat steps 1 through 5, above. - Press the LD/M button to return to the Enhanced Menu.
+- 4. If more than one code was retrieved press the DTC/FF 😁 button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
+To re-establish communication, press the POWER/LINK (correct) button again. - 5.
+When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the Ford/Mazda Enhanced menu. - To view additional enhanced DTCs, repeat steps 1 through 5, above. - To exit the enhanced mode, use the UP (△) and DOWN (▽) buttons, as necessary, to select Exit from the Ford/Mazda Enhanced menu, then press the ENTER (4) button.
+The Scan Tool returns to the OBD2 DTC screen.